moinulmoin/moinulmoin/README.md

 <!--
 **moinulmoin/moinulmoin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 Hi 👋, I'm Moinul Moin.
-I am a full stack frontend engineer.
+I am a Software Engineer.
 I'm always ready to learn, improve, and contribute.

 # 💫 About Me:
 - 🏄‍ Community guy who loves being involved in communities and helping developers grow.